 Paul is both a councillor with Kirklees Council and Holme Valley Parish Council, school governor and member of the Kirklees Education Learning and Partnership Board and Kirklees Schools Forum.
 He was European HR Director for Computer Sciences Corporation (CSC) and European Operations Director for Orange Business Services (OBS).
 He qualified as a primary school teacher in 2015.

-Project worker (part time)
+Project Worker (part time)

 Kim has over thirty years’ experience in the environment sector, including practical conservation, managing waste and resources and working with volunteers.
 Kim is passionate about inspiring people to take action for the environment and is keen to involve young people in action for their futures.
 As an avid cyclist and advocate for local food, she also volunteers with local groups to promote active travel and growing food close to home.

-Admin/Finance (part time)
+Volunteer engagement officer (part time)

 Anne is a qualified Youth and Community worker with over 20 years experience of engaging individuals and communities in volunteering opportunities.
 Passionate about all things wild she enjoys sharing her enthusiasm for nature and inspiring others to get involved in their local area for the benefit of both people and wildlife.
 A keen grower, she can often be found working in her ‘no dig’ garden.

 Finance and Admin (part time)